What is Electricity Congestion?

 Why is Congestion Important?

 As shown above, congestion can be a considerable adder to energy costs at times.
-So, in determining what the most favorable approach to dealing with congestion, it is important to know what the recent costs of congestion have been as well as the longer-term historic costs of congestion for your particular load zone in ERCOT.
+So, in determining what the most favorable approach to dealing with congestion, it is important to know what the recent cost of congestion has been as well as the longer-term historic costs of congestion for your particular load zone in ERCOT.
 Compare these costs to the cost adder necessary to fix congestion costs over the term of the contract.
 In addition, it would also be wise to learn what factors are driving congestion costs in your ERCOT load zone and whether ERCOT has projects in queue to fix these issues that will be implemented during the term of your contract.

 Congestion Language in Contracts

 As mentioned earlier, congestion is a word that is not strictly defined by ERCOT and, thus can mean many things to many people.
 Contract language can vary wildly in addressing congestion.
 As examples, TCAP has seen contract language in the past that stated congestion costs were included in the energy price, but the Hub to Load Zone price differential would be an adder to the energy rate.
 Huh?
 As mentioned above, the difference between Zonal Hub and Load Zone pricing is basically the addition of the “cost of congestion.”
-Other language in contracts may create a price re-opener or adjuster by the Seller if the costs of certain price elements, such as congestion, rise as a result of governmental or regulatory action.
-Since most large transmission projects and many market pricing changes are approved by the Texas Public Utility Commission, this could open the door for these price adjustments to be made increasing your “fixed price” energy cost.
-So a fixed price may not be so fixed after all.
+Contracts can also use words like “Basis” or other terms to refer to what we are calling congestion in the ERCOT market.